Fraternity and Sorority Housing Policies

 - No signs, posters or banners of any size shall be hung outside or around any residential buildings (including apartments and Greek houses) except upon special request to the Student Life Office.

 - Special consideration may be given, on request, for groups to use outdoor postings during university-wide special events.
-Requests should be made to the Student Life Office and Director of Housing and Dining Services.
+Requests should be made to the Student Life Office and Director of Housing Services.

 - Students are not permitted to remove screens from their windows.
 Missing screens or screens that have been removed from windows will be reinstalled at the students’ expense.
 Maintenance requests should be submitted online for screens that become dislodged or are missing.